Thomas Steiner (@tomayac)

 via Twitter Web App

-shadeed9 ✍️ Understanding CSS Multiple Backgrounds
+RT @shadeed9: ✍️ Understanding CSS Multiple Backgrounds

 I wrote an article about CSS multiple backgrounds.
-It starts with a basic intro, and ends with a practical example of drawing a laptop with gradients only.
-Lots of visual examples in this article!
+It starts with a basic intro, a…

 @digitarald @zachleat That’s AAA trolling.
 Love it!
 Please ship this!

-Some useful @googlechrome ⌨️ shortcuts:
+Some useful @GoogleChrome ⌨️ shortcuts:

 [⌘ cmd]+[`] to switch between different Chrome _windows_.